 How does Rosetta Stone work?

 Rosetta Stone teaches languages through total immersion.
 That means that there are no written explanations or English translations for any of the study material.
 This approach is perfect for audiovisual learners who prefer to learn grammar and vocabulary implicitly, rather than through explanations.
-Rosetta Stone also features speaking lessons which ask you to complete sentences or repeat phrases.
+It’s especially helpful for learners who are working through a traditional language course and need some extra practice material.
+Rosetta Stone also features accent-training lessons which ask you to complete sentences or repeat phrases.
 Their TruAccent speech recognition software then grades you on your accuracy.

 Almost like an interactive slideshow

 Rosetta Stone works sort of like an interactive slideshow where you match images to audio descriptions.
 As an absolute beginner you’ll start out by learning a few very basic words like “boy,” “girl,” “man,” and “woman.”

 The course then moves to some basic verbs such as “read” or “eat,” thus teaching you how to conjugate verbs and begin forming basic sentences.
 The course content gets progressively more difficult over time as you are introduced to more vocabulary and grammatical structures.

 It’s common for language learners to feel shy speaking their target language.
 As language learners, we constantly make mistakes and struggle to remember words we know we knew at some point.
 Our tongues trip over simple pronunciations and we absolutely butcher phrases that sound so beautiful when coming out of the mouths of native speakers.